 Norwich’s housing trends directly reflect population growth trends.
 Because Norwich is a primarily residential town that, in part, serves as a bedroom community for nearby job centers, the town’s housing stock is focused on single-family homes, used on a year-round basis.
 The town also has a small, but active, rental housing market that includes both single-family and multi-family homes.
 Finally, there are some seasonal and second homes in the town.

 Since the first Census count of dwellings in 1940, the number of homes in Norwich has more than doubled.
 The post-war housing boom and interstate highway construction fueled demand in the 1950s and ‘60s.
 Over the next several decades, the region’s growing economy drew new residents to Norwich, many of them young couples starting families.
 The 1970s and 1980s saw more than 650 homes built.
 The pace of development slowed in the 1990s, when less than 125 homes were added to the town’s housing stock.
 Between 2000 and 2010, the town issued permits for 114 additional dwelling units.
+Since then housing starts has slowed to an average of about 6 per year.

 Housing Types and Tenure